R1 King George Blvd: History

 Origins of what became the 96 B-Line can be traced back to 2008–2009, when the route was known as the 399 in planning stages.
 Originally planned for a 2010 implementation using resources from the 98 B-Line, which was slated to be discontinued, implementation of a south of the Fraser River B-Line did not happen until four years later due to a funding shortfall.

 The line began service on September 2, 2013.
 Continuous queue jumping lanes were subsequently added at major intersections along King George Boulevard and the City of Surrey proposed expanding bus-only lanes along King George Blvd to improve travel times.

 Since 1 January 2018, passengers with a Compass Card or proof of payment are allowed to board from any of the three doors on the bus.
 Passengers who are paying cash must board through the front door.

 On January 6, 2020, the 96 B-Line service was replaced by new R1 King George Blvd RapidBus, which featured upgraded passenger amenities such as improved bus shelters and a new passenger information system.

+The R1 King George Blvd RapidBus was the seventh busiest bus route in TransLink's network in 2024, with 5,163,000 total boardings.